Nicolas Ellis

 Conductor

-• NICOLAS ELLIS is Music Director of the Orchestre National de Bretagne, Principal Guest Conductor of Les Violons du Roy, as well as Artistic Director and Conductor of the Orchestre de l’Agora, which he founded in Montreal in 2013.
+• Canadian conductor Nicolas Ellis is the Music Director of the Orchestre National de Bretagne and the Principal Guest Conductor of Les Violons du Roy.
+He is also the Artistic Director of the Orchestre de l’Agora, which he founded in Montreal in 2013.

-Nicolas Ellis is the recipient of the 2017 Fernand Lindsay Career Grant, was named revelation of the year 2018-2019 by Radio-Canada and has also been awarded the Prix Goyer Mécénat Musica 2021.
+Nicolas Ellis is the recipient of the Fernand Lindsay Career Grant (2017) and was awarded the Mécénat Musica Prix Goyer (2021).

 • NICE DOUBLE FOR NICOLAS ELLIS AND LES VIOLONS DU ROY